Leoff00/Electron-game-updater-v2/README.md

 Second revision of [gustavokei/electron-game-updater](https://github.com/gustavokei/electron-game-updater).

-It will be a portable .exe that anyone can use.

-This should be developed for users that seek a low code solution.
+A portable .exe that anyone can use, developed for users that seek a low code solution.

 ## Getting Started